info@hwscenter.com

 How Common is Depression?

 Depression is one of the most common mental health disorders in the United States, affecting millions of adults each year.
-In New Jersey alone, thousands of adults struggle with depression, making it a significant public health concern.
+In New Jersey alone, thousands of adults struggle adults with depression, making it a significant public health concern.

 Signs and Symptoms of Depression